Greatest Hits: Obama Watch

 While much of the country is pinching pennies, scaling back or eliminating vacations and/or trying to find/keep a job, the Obamas are acting like 1960s jet setters, taking an extravagant trip to Spain, followed by an August getaway to Martha's Vineyard.

 Last week, Lady O ordered a custom-made designer coat from London.
-Are there no fashion designers is the USA who could are worthy of Michelle's trade?
+Are there no fashion designers in the USA who could are worthy of Michelle's trade?
 America needs the business.
 And those tourism dollars would have been better spent in the U.S. than in Spain ... and, before that, and Paris.

 Here's hoping that Barry XVI's and Michelle Antoinette's 'Reign of Terror' is soon over. (posted 8/9/10, permalink)